 Traffic Stop by Police for Suspicion of DUI

-As soon as the police pull you over, they're evaluating your driving, how you're walking, how you’re talking, how you’re behaving, how you perform on the field sobriety tests.
+They're not there to help you or necessary to do justice, although they should be.
+They're there to get you, to prosecute you.
+California Vehicle Code 23152 defines driving under the influence.
+As soon as the police pull you over, they're evaluating your driving, how you're walking, talking, behaving, and how you perform on the field sobriety tests.
 In other words, they're trying to figure out how they can get a conviction for DUI against you in the San Fernando Valley.

-So, you have to realize that right from the beginning and know that in order to combat that, you're going to need an attorney who is also slanted and focused on defending you and helping you, and that's the way it should be in a DUI case.
-You want your advocate to be on your side looking for all the angles that help you.
+So, you have to realize that right from the beginning and know that to combat that, you're going to need an attorney who is also slanted and focused on defending and helping you, and that's the way it should be in a DUI case.
+You want your advocate to be on your side, looking for all the angles that help you.

-The first thing we have to decide if you have a DUI in the San Fernando Valley in one of the courts is, are we going to try to resolve it and work out a resolution with the prosecutors or are we going to fight the case all the way through a jury trial.
-So, when we sit down to decide whether to fight a case or take it to jury trial, obviously what we're looking at is whether you can win the case.
+The first thing we have to decide if you have a DUI in the San Fernando Valley in one of the courts is, are we going to try to resolve it and work out a resolution with the prosecutors, or are we going to fight the case through a jury trial?
+So, when we sit down to decide whether to fight a lawsuit or take it to a jury trial, we're looking at whether you can win the case.

 If you can win the case and you don't want to take a conviction on your record — which most people don't — then absolutely, we should consider fighting the case.
-So, we have to look at everything and see what our angle is and if we can show that no, you weren't so intoxicated that you couldn't safely operate a motor vehicle then we can fight the case.
+So, we have to look at everything and see what our angle is, and if we can show that you weren't so intoxicated that you couldn't safely operate a motor vehicle, we can fight the case.

 Blood Alcohol Level

-But if on the other hand, the prosecutors have the evidence, the blood alcohol level is over a .08 and they have other evidence that shows that you're driving under the influence.
-You don't have to be drunk to get a DUI, you just have to have enough alcohol in your system so you can't safely operate a motor vehicle.
+But if, on the other hand, the prosecutors have the evidence, the blood alcohol level is over a .08, and they have further evidence that shows that you're driving under the influence.
+You don't have to be drunk to get a DUI; you just have to have enough alcohol in your system so you can't safely operate a motor vehicle.

-So, if we make that determination then it's a whole different angle that I take as a DUI defense attorney in the San Fernando Valley with the prosecutors.
-We really don't have to talk much to them if we're going to trial.
+So, if we make that determination, then it's a whole different angle that I take as a DUI defense attorney in the San Fernando Valley with the prosecutors.
+We don't have to talk much to them if we're going to trial.

-We just need to get certain things and angle the case up so that we can make the best possible run at the trial to get the not-guilty verdict — very easy for me to deal with the prosecutors in that regard because I don't have to cow-tow to them at all.
-I can just say we want this, this and this and we're ready to go and not give them much information so they can't prepare for the defense.
+We need to get certain things and angle the case up to make the best possible run at the trial to get the not-guilty verdict — straightforward for me to deal with the prosecutors in that regard because I don't have to cow-tow to them at all.
+I can say we want this, this, and we're ready to go and not give them much information, so they can't prepare for the defense.

-But if on the other hand, I have to go to them and try to resolve the case, obviously I'm going to take a different approach with them because I'm trying to get something from them.
-I'm trying to get a resolution that's right for your; that's fair for you.
+But if, on the other hand, I have to go to them and try to resolve the case, obviously I'm going to take a different approach with them because I'm trying to get something from them.
+I'm trying to get a resolution that's right for you; that's fair for you.

-That's one of the first things that I like to decide with the client and sometimes we can't decide it at the first meeting.
-Sometimes we can just talk about it, get your perspective, talk about my experience in handling these cases and have an idea of kind of what we're going to do.
+That's one of the first things that I like to decide with the client, and sometimes we can't fix it at the first meeting.
+Sometimes we can talk about it, get your perspective, talk about my experience in handling these cases, and have an idea of the kind of what we're going to do.

 DMV Administrative Hearing

-So, once we get that report, we get you a copy.
-You read it, I read it and now we have all the pieces of the puzzle to make the final decision on what's the best for you and your case.
-You don't want to take a DUI case to trial in the San Fernando Valley unless you can win.
+So, once we get that report, we will bring you a copy.
+You read it, I read it, and now we have all the pieces of the puzzle to make the final decision on what's the best for you and your case.
+You don't want to take a DUI case to trial in the San Fernando Valley unless you win.

-The name of the game here is not to do anything that puts you in a bad position where you're looking at jail time for example.
-Nobody wants to go to jail, especially on a first offense and in Los Angeles county you're usually not going to jail unless there's something unique thing going on with your case that makes you more dangerous than the average person and that's something that we can obviously talk about.
+The game's name here is not to do anything that puts you in a wrong position where you're looking at jail time, for example.
+Nobody wants to go to jail, especially on a first offense.
+In Los Angeles County, you're usually not going to jail unless there's something unique going on with your case that makes you more dangerous than the average person, and that's something that we can talk about.

 Driving Under the Influence Penalties

-So, the punishment you're looking at is usually some sort of a fine.
+So, the punishment you're looking at is usually acceptable.
 The minimum fine on a DUI is $390.
-That's a little bit deceptive because there's a 200% penalty assessment on all fines in Los Angeles county.
+That's a bit deceptive because there's a 200% penalty assessment on all penalties in Los Angeles county.

 Community Service Options

-There are community service options that can chip that down to about $400 or $500 if you chose to do that.
-But of course, now you have to work a 10 hour day doing community service in order to erase some of that debt related to fees and fines in a DUI.
+There are community service options that can chip that down to about $400 or $500 if you choose to do that.
+But of course, now you have to work a 10 hour day doing community service to erase some of that debt related to fees and fines in a DUI.

-There's also an alcohol program that everybody has to do through the DMV and through the court.
-So, if you end up getting, for example, AB541 which is the 3-month alcohol program in one of the Valley courts, that will cover your responsibilities with the DMV so that kind of kills two birds with one stone by doing that one first-offender program.
+There's also an alcohol program that everybody has to do through the DMV and the court.
+So, if you end up getting, for example, AB541, the 3-month alcohol program in one of the Valley courts, that will cover your responsibilities with the DMV, so that kind of kills two birds with one stone by doing that one first-offender program.

-There’s other programs depending on how high your blood alcohol level was, whether it was a refusal, whether it’s your first, second, third or fourth time DUI.
-There's a 6 month program, a 9 month program, an 18 month program and 30 month program.
+Other programs depend on how high your blood alcohol level was, whether it was a refusal, or your first, second, third, or fourth time DUI.
+There's a six-month program, a nine-month program, an 18-month program, and 30 monthly programs.

-So, these are all things that have to be negotiated by your DUI defense attorney and are going to center around your prior criminal record and a host of other factors that we obviously discuss at the meeting when we meet.
+So, these are all things that have to be negotiated by your DUI defense attorney and will center around your prior criminal record and a host of other factors that we discuss at the meeting when we meet.

 Negotiation with DUI Prosecutor

 So, you can see here in California, specifically in the San Fernando Valley and across Los Angeles, they take these DUI cases very, very seriously.
-So, you need an advocate who’s just as serious who can really go to bat for you and try to do everything they possibly can.
+So, you need an as severe advocate who can go to bat for you and try to do everything they possibly can.

 So, that's just one example.
 I have all kinds of cases.
-I've done thousands of DUI’s in the San Fernando Valley courthouses over a 26 year career.
+I've done thousands of DUIs in the San Fernando Valley courthouses over a 26-year career.
 Sometimes people aren't driving the car when the police come.
-There’s all sorts of issues associated with that.
+There are all sorts of issues associated with that.

 For example, use your common sense.
-Can the police prove that you were driving the car at some point, and of course, then the next question becomes when?
-They've got to know the time of driving in order to determine what your blood alcohol level was when you were driving the vehicle.
+Can the police prove that you were driving the car at some point, and of course, the next question becomes when?
+They've got to know the time to determine your blood alcohol level when you were driving the vehicle.

-Because they're expert — whether it be a blood expert or a breath expert, is going to have to extrapolate backwards from whatever time the police take your blood or take your breath and say okay, here's what it was at this time.
+Because they're experts — whether it be a blood expert or a breath expert, is going to have to extrapolate backward from whatever time the police take your blood or take your breath and say okay, here's what it was at this time.

-This is what is was at the time of driving.
-So you start to say, how do they figure out when I was driving if, when they came upon me, I wasn't driving the car.
-So, that's a big issue that you need to consider and that's another issue as it relates to DUI’s in the San Fernando Valley.
+This is what it was at the time of driving.
+So you start to say, how do they figure out when I was going if I wasn't driving the car when they came upon me.
+So, that's a big issue that you need to consider, and that's another issue related to DUIs in the San Fernando Valley.

 DUI Attorney in the San Fernando Valley

-Look to see if they have any videos so you can see how they talk and how they interact, and if they don't have videos, that should tell you something.
-They're lawyers, but they can't talk.
-They can't represent themselves and you don't want somebody like that who's afraid to put themselves out there because that will be your advocate talking on your behalf to the judge and the prosecutor.
+Look to see if they have any videos to see how they talk and how they interact, and if they don't have videos, that should tell you something.
+They're lawyers, but they can't speak.
+They can't represent themselves, and you don't want somebody like that who's afraid to put themselves out there because that will be your advocate talking on your behalf to the judge and the prosecutor.